 - If you aren't the target, gather up the balls.
 You can't counter without any balls.
-If all the balls have been fired at your team, but not at YOU, try to recover some of the balls.
+If all the balls have been fired at your team, but not at you, try to recover some of the balls.
 With all the balls thrown, you won't be a target and may secure all the balls for your team.

 All-on-One (You as the One)

 If you play dodgeball for any length of time, you will find yourself on the wrong end of an all-on-one.
-All is not lost however; check out these tips to give you the best chance of transforming yourself into an all-on-one legend.
+All is not lost; however, check out these tips to give you the best chance of transforming yourself into an all-on-one legend.

 - Don’t panic.
 Five of your teammates were eliminated first.
 You have done well to last this long.
 The only thing you have ahead of you is hero-dom.
 No one can blame you if you get eliminated.
 Treat a 6v1 as 6 1v1s and stay cool.

 - Pick your catch.
-Don’t try the spectacular, the trick is to guarantee the catch, rather than your elimination.
-Pick out an easier ball (chest high/slower/ single shot incoming/shot from back of the court) to catch and then get your body behind it.
+Don’t try the spectacular; the trick is to guarantee the catch, rather than your elimination.
+Pick out an easier ball (chest high/slower/ single shot incoming/shot from the back of the court) to catch and then get your body behind it.
 Once caught, get low with your caught ball as a shield until your teammate rejoins you

 - Get low!
 This makes you a much smaller target and a more stable target.
 This makes it easier to catch balls, but harder to dodge.
-To compensate you can use a ball as a shield to deflect harder shots.
+To compensate, you can use a ball as a shield to deflect harder shots.

 - Stay back.
 Unless countering, stay in the back third of the court.
 Don’t make yourself an easy target by standing in point-blank range!

 - Pick your target, shorten the distance, get in front of them.
-If you have all the balls on your side (not recommended but still possible) you can shorten the distance right down with no fear of a counter ball coming in.
+If you have all the balls on your side (not recommended but still possible), you can shorten the distance right down with no fear of a counter ball coming in.
 Whip as hard as possible to minimise the chances of a catch.

 - Use the court.
 As mentioned above, but just as useful here.
-You don’t need a hit for an elimination
+You don’t need a hit for an elimination.

 All-on-One (You as the All)

-Hopefully, the longer you play dodgeball, the more often you find yourself on the right side of an all-on-one.
+- Hopefully, the longer you play dodgeball, the more often you find yourself on the right side of an all-on-one.
 There are still things to keep in mind.

 - Don't get cocky.
 The game isn't won yet.
 So many teams relax at this point only to be beaten in the final few seconds.